 Acknowledgements.
-We wish to thank all of our dedicated volunteers for their monitoring efforts in 2018.
-Also to recognize Christopher Reis for his internship coordination and data entry, and continued collaboration of Govinda Rosling and Frances Wood of the Guillemot Research Group.
-We also appreciate the population modeling efforts by Amanda Warlick of the University of Washington.
-Supplemental funding from the Northwest Straits Commission, Olympic Peninsula Audubon Society, and Washington Audubon helped to make this another successful monitoring year.
+We wish to thank all of our dedicated volunteers for their citizen science monitoring efforts in 2020; our co-sponsor, Olympic Peninsula Audubon Society; and the continued collaboration of Frances Wood of the Guillemot Research Group.
+Also to recognize is Alisa Taylor for the data entry.
+Supplemental funding from the Northwest Straits Commission helped to make this another successful monitoring year.